MansionNET/QuizBot/README.md

 ## Credits 👥

-Created by Avatar for MansionNET IRC Network
+Created by Ivan Todorov for MansionNET IRC Network

 ## Support 💬